 Lovettsville hosts one of the best Oktoberfests in the east, with street vendors, Kinderfest, Wiener Dog Races, strolling musicians, three stages of live music, dancing, a Stein Hoisting competition, and plenty of food and beer.
 Admission, parking, Kinderfest, dancing, music, and beer-related contests are all free.
 Preview/kickoff dinner is held Friday, 5:00 – 7:30.
 The full Oktoberfest is Saturday 10:00 – 11:30; check website for schedule info.
 Everything is free except the beer.

-Occoquan Fall Arts and Crafts Show— Sep 28 – 29
+Occoquan Riverfest and Crafts Show— Canceled

-The Occoquan Arts and Crafts Show, hosted semi-annually by The Town of Occoquan, is the premiere festival on the east coast for craft enthusiasts of all ages.
+The Occoquan Riverfest and Crafts Show, hosted semi-annually by The Town of Occoquan, is the premiere festival on the east coast for craft enthusiasts of all ages.
 Stroll along the riverfront walkway, take in the fall foliage, and peruse the numerous craft vendors and artisans that line the main streets of Historic Occoquan.
 Free admission; Saturday 10:00 – 6:00, Sunday 10:00 – 5:00.

 Lake Anne Plaza fills with color, music, and culture when the annual Reston Multicultural Festival returns.
 The festival celebrates the diversity and vibrancy of Reston’s community with performances, arts and crafts, food, and activities.
 Festival goers are encouraged to dress in attire that represents their culture.
 Free; 11:00 – 6:00.

-Historic Alexandria Homes Tour, Alexandria, Sep 28
+Historic Alexandria Homes Tour, Alexandria, Canceled

 The 78th annual Home Tour feature several of Alexandria’s finest homes.
 Enjoy a walking tour to several lovely homes and enjoy the beautiful autumn.
 Tickets are $40.00 in advance and $45.00 the day of the tour.
 10:00 – 3:00.

-NatureFest, Runnymeade Park, Herndon, Sep 29
+NatureFest, Runnymeade Park, Herndon, Canceled

 Explore various nature stations throughout the park including butterflies, bees, life in the meadow, web of life, and more.
 Live animal shows and arts and crafts will be included throughout the day.
 Free; 1:00 – 5:00.

-Follow Fun in Fairfax VA on Facebook, Twitter, Pinterest, and Instagram for more fun things to do, places to visit, dining and drink, and special events in the Northern Virginia, Washington DC region.
+Please share your feedback in the comments below or join us on Facebook, Twitter, Pinterest, and Instagram for more places to visit, things to do, and travel in and from Northern Virginia and the Washington DC region.